 —-—-Yes: BGen Henry Taylor, USAF, Retired

 —-—-Yes: Robert Thompson, Ph.D.

 #2) If one is a dean, address as a dean when the communication is pertinent to that office.
-(See the form by following the links in the list at right.)
-Other times you might address as a retired military officer – e.g., to invite him to a Veterans Day Ceremony.
+(See that form by following the link in the list of all the offices, officials & topics at right on desktops, at the bottom of every page on tablets and phones) Other times you might address as a retired military officer – e.g., to invite him to a Veterans Day Ceremony.

 —-But – in the University catalog he’d be listed as an academic:

 NOTE: I say it is a U.S. Style, because in the U.K. and in countries which hold the British traditions, one’s name is like one’s resume.
 It is a more structured-status society where clearly positioning yourself and your lineage in the hierarchy is a normal part of the culture.–This U.K. Style is a ‘compound style’ and names get very long.
 Names including every title, rank, courtesy title and post-nominal to which one might ever have been entitled.

 —-You see very long names like: Brigadier General the Right Honourable Professor Sir Alexander Smithson Montgomery, VC, GCMG, CB, DSO, PC.